paulbrichta/pandas-challenge/README.md

 Highest-Performing Schools by Percentage of Overall Passing
-- Sort the schools by % Overall Passing in descending order
+- Sorts the schools by % Overall Passing in descending order
-- Save the results to a DataFrame called top_schools
+- Saves the results to a DataFrame called top_schools
-- Display the first 5 rows
+- Displays the first 5 rows

 Lowest-Performing Schools by Percentage of Overall Passing
-- Sort the schools by % Overall Passing in ascending order
+- Sorts the schools by % Overall Passing in ascending order
-- Save the results to a DataFrame called bottom_schools
+- Saves the results to a DataFrame called bottom_schools
-- Display the first 5 rows
+- Displays the first 5 rows

 Math Scores by Grade
-- Separate the data by grade
+- Separates the data by grade
-- Group by "school_name" and take the mean of each
+- Groups by "school_name" and take the mean of each
-- Select only the math_score
+- Selects only the math_score
-- Combine each of the scores above into single DataFrame called math_scores_by_grade
+- Combines each of the scores above into single DataFrame called math_scores_by_grade

 Reading Scores by Grade
-- Separate the data by grade
+- Separates the data by grade
-- Group by "school_name" and take the mean of each
+- Groups by "school_name" and take the mean of each
-- Select only the reading_score
+- Selects only the reading_score
-- Combine each of the scores above into single DataFrame called reading_scores_by_grade
+- Combines each of the scores above into single DataFrame called reading_scores_by_grade

 Scores by School Spending
-- Use pd.cut to bin the data by the spending ranges
+- Uses pd.cut to bin the data by the spending ranges
-- Calculate the averages
+- Calculates the averages
-- Create the spending_summary DataFrame using the binned and averaged spending data
+- Creates the spending_summary DataFrame using the binned and averaged spending data

 Scores by School Size
-- Use pd.cut to bin the data by the school sizes
+- Uses pd.cut to bin the data by the school sizes
-- Calculate the averages
+- Calculates the averages
-- Create the size_summary DataFrame using the binned and averaged size data
+- Creates the size_summary DataFrame using the binned and averaged size data

 Scores by School Type
-- Group the per_school_summary DataFrame by "School Type" and average the results
+- Groups the per_school_summary DataFrame by "School Type" and averages the results
-- Select the new column data
+- Selects the new column data
-- Create a new DataFrame called type_summary that uses the new column data
+- Creates a new DataFrame called type_summary that uses the new column data

 Written Report